GPU-accelerated Effective Hamiltonian Calculator: Acknowledgments

 \section{Acknowledgments}

-The authors thank Justin Dressel, Rayleigh Parker, Felix Motzoi, Boxi Li and James Kelly for enlightening discussions.
-A.C. was supported in part by NVIDIA Corporation and the Army Research Office through Grant No. W911NF-23-1-0323.
+We thank Justin Dressel, Rayleigh Parker, Habtamu Walelign, Felix Motzoi and Boxi Li for enlightening discussions.
+We also appreciate the continued support of James Kelly from the Chapman University IS\&T Research Computing Support team.
+A.C. was supported in part by NVIDIA Corporation and the Army Research Office through Grant no. W911NF-22-1-0258.